bolkedebruin/msgraphfs/README.md

 &scope=offline_access%20User.Read%20Files.ReadWrite.All%20Sites.ReadWrite.All
 ```

-You will be prompted to log in with your Microsoft account and grant the requested permissions.
+You will be asked to log in with your Microsoft account and to grant the requested permissions.

 #### 2. Copy the Authorization Code

-After login, you'll be redirected to:
+Once logged in, you'll be redirected to:

 ```bash
 http://localhost:5000/callback?code=<AUTHORIZATION_CODE>